hyperledger/firefly-fir/text/0012-namespace-isolation.md

 is primarily because existing ethconnect/fabconnect connectors do not guarantee strong ordering across separate events.

-A new `/network/action` API is added, with a single supported action expressed as `{"type": "terminate"}`.
+A new `/network/action` API is added to FireFly, with a single supported action expressed as `{"type": "terminate"}`.
 This action will send a special blockchain transaction that signals all network members to unsubscribe from their current contract and move to the next one configured in the contract list.